-You can save screenshots of your project (i.e. what is currently shown on the screen) by using the variable opening-projekt-take-screenshot <a href="mailto:opening-projekt-take-screenshot <a hre
+You can save screenshots of your project (i.e. what is currently shown on the screen) by using the variable oProjektTakeScreenshot

 Why aren't my GIF files displayed in the project?

 We support the GIF file format mainly because of its animation possibility.
 GIF files are only supported for the Image to Display property of Picture Graphics.
 For all other places and for inanimated images, please use one of the other supported image formats.